G-Node/python-neuroshare/README.md

 #G-Node Sphinx Styles

-This repo is home to the in-house [Sphinx](http://sphinx.pocoo.org) themes used by the [German INCF Node](http://www.g-node.org).
+This repo is home to in-house [Sphinx](http://sphinx.pocoo.org) themes used by the [German INCF Node](http://www.g-node.org).
 Their basic design is derived from [Flask](http://flask.pocoo.org)'s documentation.
 If you want to use it in your projects, follow these steps:

 1. Set up a git submodule in your documentation folder under '_themes' that checks out the contents of this repository, or copy the files by hand.